Maichonok/Gateway-Gurus/README.md

 The system consists of two main components:

 1.  **Frontend (`fraud-detection-frontend/`)**: A React application (built with Vite) providing the user interface for submitting support requests.
 Users input their details and the request text, which is then sent to the backend for analysis.
-Change the file name from `customer-frontend` to `fraud-detection-frontend/`.
+Change folder's name from `customer-frontend` to `fraud-detection-frontend/`.
 2.  **Backend (`fraud-detector-service/`)**: A Python API service (built with `aiohttp`) that receives requests from the frontend, uses an external AI service (OpperAI) to analyze the text for potential fraud indicators, and returns an assessment score and commentary.

 ## Directory Structure